KrijnvanderBurg/krijnvanrooijen.nl/_posts/2024-12-14-automatic-tests-code-coverage.md

 ---
-title: "Automatically Generate and Visualize Python Code Coverage in VSCode"
+title: "Automate Code Coverage in VSCode: A Python guide"
 date: 2024-12-16
 excerpt: "How to automate code coverage and visualize results directly in VSCode for Python, improve your tests with real-time coverage insights."
 tags: